How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 The first is to avoid competing directly.
 Look at your competitors’ listings and see which properties they are good at selling.
 You can then target a different kind of property or customer and begin building a niche for your business.

-Alternatively, you can take competitors on in their own niche.
+Alternatively, you can challenge competitors in your own niche.
 This will be tough, and you’ll need to identify a tangible benefit you can offer to draw customers away, such as lower commission rates.

 ➡️ Get inspiration from innovative realtors

 Some real estate brokerages make a name for themselves by disrupting their target market with innovative propositions.
-You need to do the same within your business plan.
+You need to do the same within your business plan writing.

 Examples include undercutting the market with cheaper real estate agent rates, offering to buy houses below market value, and selling on the customer’s behalf.